rahulkj/rahulkj.github.io/_posts/2021-01-08-headless-builds.md

 categories: k8s, buildah, skopeo, containerd
 ---

-I was looking for options on how I could build my container images, without install docker on my linux machines.
+I was looking for options on how I could build my container images, without installing docker engine on my linux machines.
 I was introduced to the https://github.com/containers repository that is a holy grail of awesome tools for dealing with containers.

 Once such tool that can be used to build images is [buildah](https://github.com/containers/buildah).
 Easy to install and use.